Paul DeJong Preview, Player Props: Giants vs. Cubs

-Paul DeJong, with a slugging percentage of .182 in his past 10 games -- including one home run -- will be in action for the San Francisco Giants against the Chicago Cubs, with Justin Steele on the hill, September 4 at 2:20 PM ET.
+Paul DeJong -- with a slugging percentage of .034 in his past 10 games (including zero homers) -- will be in action for the San Francisco Giants versus the Chicago Cubs, with Jordan Wicks on the mound, on September 6 at 2:20 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Padres.
+He had a hitless showing in his most recent game (0-for-1) against the Cubs.

 Paul DeJong Game Info & Props vs. the Cubs